 We would like to thank the 200+ men and women who turned out to testify in opposition to SB 825 at three separate hearings.
 Each time, we outnumbered the support two to one.
 The visual of the room full of orange safety vests, and in many cases hard hats, was impressive.
 Without them, this could not have been accomplished.

-Project Labor Agreements (PLAs), also known as Community Workforce or Community Benefits Agreements, create barriers for local, minority and women-owned construction employers and their employees from participating in building their community because they contain provisions that do not allow for the full utilization of their own workforces.
+Project Labor Agreements (PLAs) create barriers for local, minority and women-owned construction employers and their employees from participating in building their community because they contain provisions that do not allow for the full utilization of their own workforces.

 Furthermore, studies show these types of agreements increase project costs – anywhere from 10-30% because they restrict competition.
 Open competition is healthy and increases quality.
 It levels the playing field and local money is invested into the community.